EMC Board of Directors

 Mr. Egan has spent his entire career in the IT industry.
 His broad experience ranges from venture capital investments in early-stage technology companies to extensive sales and marketing experience, to executive leadership and management roles.
 Mr. Egan brings to the Board business acumen, substantial operational experience, and expertise in corporate strategy development, as well as a deep understanding of EMC's people and products acquired over many years of involvement with the Company.
 In addition, Mr. Egan's service on other public company boards provides him with valuable experience.

-Mr. Green, age 60, has been a director of EMC since July 2013.
+Mr. Green, age 61, has been a director of EMC since July 2013 and Lead Director since February 2015.
 From August 2006 until his retirement in February 2013, Mr. Green served as Chairman of Accenture plc, a global management consulting, technology services and outsourcing company.
 From September 2004 through December 2010, he served as Accenture’s Chief Executive Officer.
 Mr. Green joined Accenture in 1977 and became a partner in 1986.
 He is also a director of McGraw Hill Financial, Inc. (where he is a member of the Compensation and Leadership Development Committee and the Nominating and Corporate Governance Committee).
 Mr. Green attended Dean College and is a member of its Board of Trustees.
 He received a bachelor of science degree in economics and a master of business administration from Babson College, as well as an honorary doctor of laws.

 As the former Chairman and CEO of a Fortune 100 company, Mr. Kelly brings to the Board a wealth of complex management, worldwide operational and financial expertise.
 He also brings in-depth knowledge of the opportunities and challenges facing global companies.
 In addition, Mr. Kelly's service on another public company board provides him with valuable experience.

-Ms. Miscik, age 55, has been a director of EMC since August 2012.
-She has served as President and Vice Chairman of Kissinger Associates, Inc., an international consulting firm, since January 2009 and as a Senior Advisor on Geopolitical Risk to Barclays Capital, an international investment bank, since June 2009.
+Ms. Miscik, age 56, has been a director of EMC since August 2012.
+She has served as President and Vice Chairman of Kissinger Associates, Inc., an international consulting firm, since January 2009.
 From June 2005 to September 2008, Ms. Miscik was Global Head of Sovereign Risk at Lehman Brothers; and served in various positions at the United States Central Intelligence Agency from 1983 to 2005, including Deputy Director for Intelligence.
 In December 2009, Ms. Miscik was appointed to the President's Intelligence Advisory Board.
+She is also a director of Morgan Stanley (where she is a member of the Operations and Technology Committee).
 Ms. Miscik holds a bachelor's degree in Political Science and Economics from Pepperdine University and a master's degree in International Studies from the University of Denver.

-Mr. Sagan, age 55, has been a director of EMC since December 2007.
-He has been a partner and XIR at General Catalyst Partners, a venture capital firm, since January 2014.
-Mr. Sagan has been Vice Chairman of Akamai Technologies, Inc., a provider of services for accelerating the delivery of content and applications over the Internet, since January 2013.
-From April 2005 to December 2012, Mr. Sagan served as Chief Executive Officer of Akamai and was President from May 1999 to September 2010 and October 2011 to December 2012.
+Mr. Sagan, age 56, has been a director of EMC since December 2007.
+He has been an executive in residence (XIR) at General Catalyst Partners, a venture capital firm, since January 2014.
+Previously, Mr. Sagan was CEO of Akamai Technologies, Inc., a provider of services for accelerating the delivery of content and applications over the Internet, from 2005 until 2013.
+In addition, he was President from May 1999 to September 2010 and October 2011 to December 2012.
 Mr. Sagan joined Akamai in October 1998 as Vice President and Chief Operating Officer.
 In December 2010, President Barack Obama appointed Mr. Sagan as a member of the President's National Security Telecommunications Advisory Committee.
-Mr. Sagan is also a director of VMware, Inc., Akamai, iRobot Corporation (where he is Chair of the Nominating and Corporate Governance Committee), and Datto, Inc. Mr. Sagan is a graduate of Northwestern University's Medill School of Journalism.
+Mr. Sagan is also currently a director of VMware, Inc. (where he is Lead Director) and Akamai (where he was Vice Chairman from January 2013 until May 2015).
+Mr. Sagan is a graduate of Northwestern University's Medill School of Journalism.

 As the former President and CEO of a fast-growing, industry-leading S&P 500 company, Mr. Sagan has significant experience leading a complex, international technology enterprise, extensive knowledge of internet-based technologies and business acumen.
 During his career, Mr. Sagan has led visionary technology and media companies and consulted with the World Economic Forum.
 In addition, Mr. Sagan's service on other public company boards provides him with valuable experience.

-Mr. Strohm, age 65, has been a director of EMC since October 2003 and Lead Director since January 2006.
+Mr. Strohm, age 66, has been a director of EMC since October 2003.
 He has been a Venture Partner of Greylock Partners, a venture capital firm, since January 2001, and was a General Partner of Greylock from 1980 to 2001.
 He is also a General Partner of several partnerships formed by Greylock.
 Mr. Strohm is also a director of VMware, Inc. (where he is Chair of the Compensation and Corporate Governance Committee and a member of the Mergers and Acquisitions Committee).
 Mr. Strohm is a former director of Successfactors, Inc. (where he was Chairperson of the Board, Chair of the Nominating and Corporate Governance Committee, and Chair of the Compensation Committee) and Imperva, Inc. (where he was a member of the Audit Committee).
 Mr. Strohm holds a bachelor's degree from Dartmouth College and an MBA from Harvard Business School.

 During his tenure at EMC, Mr. Tucci has led EMC through a period of dramatic transformation and revitalization, continued market share gains and sustained revenue growth.
 Mr. Tucci has spent more than 40 years in the technology industry in senior roles at large, complex and global technology companies.
 Mr. Tucci's deep knowledge of all aspects of our business, combined with his drive for innovation and excellence, position him well to serve as our Chairman and CEO.
 In addition, Mr. Tucci's service on other public company boards provides him with valuable experience.